-For projects involving newly installed refrigeration systems, project proponents shall use default leakage rates and other default assumptions for charge size, type of refrigerant/GWP, and equipment lifetime listed in Table .
+For projects involving newly installed refrigeration systems, project proponents shall use default leakage rates and other default assumptions for type of refrigerant/GWP listed in Table 7: Baseline Default Assumptions for New Commercial/Industrial Refrigeration Projects

+.
 For projects that involve retrofitting existing systems, project proponents can use system-specific data for these parameters from regulatory compliance reporting and other verifiable documentation.